-NOTE: After upgrading from a previous release of ScreenOS to ScreenOS 6.1, you might need to either clear the cookies in your Web browser or press the default Help Link Path button in the WebUI, located in Configuration > Admin > Management.
-Because of cookies set when managing a device, you might receive the prior version of the Help files when selecting WebUI online Help.
+NOTE: After upgrading to ScreenOS 6.2 from a previous release of ScreenOS, you might need to either clear the cookies in your Web browser or press the default Help Link Path button in the WebUI, located in Configuration>Admin>Management.
+Because of cookies set when managing a device, you might receive the prior version of the Help files when selecting WebUI online Help if you do not clear the cookies in your browser.